Resilience and Crisis Management

 7. Pre-Incident Planning and Continuity of Operations Plans

-- Departments identified as having academic, operational, or auxiliary functions requiring continuity of operations plans or emergency response plans in support of the University’s resilience shall be responsible for ensuring that their plans are updated and maintained on a regular basis with oversight from the IPC.
+- Departments identified as having academic, operational, or auxiliary functions requiring continuity of operations plans or emergency response plans in support of the University’s resilience shall be responsible for ensuring that their plans are updated and maintained on a regular basis with oversight from the EMC.

-- The IPC has oversight responsibility to see that the integrated elements of our emergency response framework are working.
+- The EMC has oversight responsibility to see that the integrated elements of our emergency response framework are working.
 These may include automated external defibrillators (“AED”) emergency notification systems, cameras, fire safety systems, lighting, lockdown systems, and third party vendor sources to ensure they are functionally effective in the event of a major incident or emergency whether domestic or international.

-- The IPC is responsible for coordinating recovery and resumption plans as part of continuity of operations.
+- The EMC is responsible for coordinating recovery and resumption plans as part of continuity of operations.
 The recovery plan is executed by the EOC and is designed to recover any lost operations as quickly as possible.
 Once the operations are recovered, the resumption plan is coordinated by the EOC, OLA or ORM and is the final step of the process that returns operations to normal.

 8. Crisis Management and Emergency Operations Center